BACK TO CONTENTS

 For reasons I can only guess, many "civilian" bikes are marketed as prewar.
 With the details given on the civil versus military bikes you can easily ascertain what bike you are looking at.

-It actually took me 4 years to find a genuine prewar example.
+It actually took me many years to find a genuine civilian prewar example.
 Original civil 16H (and Big 4) are quite rare.
-Side valves being the "poor man's" Norton, the type has suffered from a continues lack of interest.
+Side valves being the "poor man's" Norton, the type has suffered from a continuous lack of interest.

 If you are curious about your bikes history and the unlikelyness that you will ever find it, read the Individual motorcycle history page.